egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 - Natural gas burns with twice the heat of coal gas, is **not** poisonous and has **no** odor.
 - There is **nothing** wrong with your proposal.

+{: .tips}
+We will treat following expressions as `COUNTER` not `DENY`:
+- `not only`
+- `not just`
+The reason for this decision is that we found that `not only` does not always paired with `but also` but still works just like a `COUNTER` move.
+This indicates that `not only` is a multiword expression that has potential to `COUNTER` the discourse by itself.

 [Back to Table 1](#table-1-categories-of-engagement-moves){: .btn .btn-outline }

 ### Disclaim: Counter